ilya372317/image-symfony-support/README.md

 ## Usage:

-Suppose you have entity User.
-This entity need have avatar, then you create for example Image entity and make it implements Imageable interface.
+Suppose you have to entity User.
+This entity need to have avatar.
+Then you create for example Image entity and make it implements Imageable interface.
 In this way you guarantee Image table in database will have needle columns.